codedx/codedx-kubernetes/setup/azure/README.md

 ## Prerequisites

+This script is compatible with a cluster running Kubernetes v1.14.
 You must install PowerShell Core before running setup.ps1.
 The following tools must be installed and included in your PATH before running setup.ps1:

 - [helm 3.0](https://helm.sh/docs/install)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) (for Kubernetes 1.14.6)